LucaRainone/jquasi/README.md

 `npm run-script build` for minify.

+For testing in your favourite browser, open the `spec/standalon/SpecRunner.html` file in it after `npm install`

 If you want to add some method, unless it's one-line method, don't add it here but implement it in your project.